 So I was very happy right up until I discovered that my doorkey was missing.
 No, I didn't check my bag this morning, not my job.

-Yes, it does look like the swan is sitting on a bench.
 And then Bud picked me up and had found the keys in Jof's second handbag and all was forgiven and I went to Scouts.
 We played shooting-each-other-with-lava-balls and 2 Chief Scout Gold Award badges (the one I want) were handed out.
 I got the Scouts Entertainer badge for doing the 50 hours or so it took to complete the Wind in the Willows.

-Sunday 23 April 2017
+Sunday, 23 April 2017

 Cube Luck

-So today I started a proper last-day-off with 11 hours of sleep, and a full English breakfast at the supermarket cafĂ© with Jof.
+So today I started a proper last-day-off with 11 hours of sleep, and a full English breakfast at the supermarket café with Jof.
 OK, so I don't like baked beans but you can swap for an extra hash brown if you ask nicely.
 And while Jof was doing complicated extra shopping after the main shopping event had finished, I got myself a genuine Mojang Minecraft Mystery Cube (£4).
 I love a bit of Minecraft merchandise and know in my heart that geeks the world over buy up all of this stuff and sell completed collections for oodles of cash.
 Personally, I wanted the Villager With Anvil figurine (who wouldn't?) but got the Pyramid of 3 Lava Blocks.
 Or are they Magma.
 Look how big it is, nearly as big as me.
 Not bad for £4, in my mind.

-Saturday 22 April 2017
+Saturday, 22 April 2017

 Last Night at the Toads